Who We Are

 Zack Allison, (he/him), Vice President

-Zack started racing road as a junior on the east coast and quickly fell into the cycling lifestyle.
-Moving to Fort Collins, Colorado, to attend Colorado State University and continuing to race collegiately and on elite amateur and then professional road racing teams.
-Getting bored of the same roads in Fort Collins, he started darting off the beaten path onto dirt and gravel, just to explore.
+Zack started racing on the road as a junior on the East Coast and quickly fell into the cycling lifestyle.
+Moving to Fort Collins, Colorado, to attend Colorado State University and continuing to race collegiately and on elite amateur and professional road racing teams.
+Getting bored with the same roads in Fort Collins, he started darting off the beaten path onto dirt and gravel, just to explore.
 In 2015, in an attempt to share the crazy exploratory experiences of mixed terrain riding, he founded FoCo Fondo.
 Now, Zack spends his time training, racing, expanding and evolving FoCo Fondo, bike fitting, coaching, and continuing to bring everything cycling has to offer to the masses.

 Jess Cooper (she/her), Secretary

 Jess’s cycling journey began as a spectator at criteriums before becoming a recreational mountain biker, gravel-er, and commuter.
-Far from a professional cyclist, it was her tenacity, project management skills, and organizational talents that led her to FoCo Fondo, where she plays a support role wherever she is needed.
+Far from being a professional cyclist, it was her tenacity, project management skills, and organizational talents that led her to FoCo Fondo, where she plays a support role wherever she is needed.
 With a background in nonprofit consulting, Jess brings a wealth of governance experience to the Board of Directors.
-In the daytime hours, she is a Senior Project Manager at Bonfire Effect, where she manages the enterprise account for a global science company.

 Lauren Mehl (she/her), Treasurer